xiaokunzhang/mcp-over-mqtt-site/content/docs/specification/draft/basic/lifecycle.md

 ### Service Registration

 After the MCP server starts, it registers its service with the MQTT broker.
-The channel (MQTT topic) for service discovery and registration is: `$mcp-service/presence/<service-id>/<service-name>`.
+The presence channel (MQTT topic) for service discovery and registration is: `$mcp-service/presence/<service-id>/<service-name>`.

-Coordinator connections of the MCP server **MUST** publish a "service-online" notification to the service discovery channel when they start, with the retained flag set to `True`.
+Coordinator connections of the MCP server **MUST** publish a "service-online" notification to the service presence channel when they start, with the **RETAIN** flag set to `True`.

 The "service-online" notification **SHOULD** provide only limited information about the service to avoid excessive message size: